DeshuiY/Game-Controller-Musical-Instrument/README.md

 # How to run the files

-1st: Open the Maxmsp file named  Revised Version_Deshui.......Musical Instrument.maxpat.
+1st: Open the Maxmsp file named  **Revised Version_Deshui.......Musical Instrument.maxpat**.

-2nd: Open the Ableton file named  Max Instrument.als.
+2nd: Open the Ableton file named  **Max Instrument.als**.

 3rd: Check the recoding arm nobe turned on the 2nd track named (This is a defalut mode)

 4th: Dno't forget to check the Preferences setting in the Ableton :D

+### Introduction;

+### How to play

+1. when you first open files, the mode was set as default mode.
+2. Press **Options** button to switch to GuZheng Mode(when you feel vibration from the PS4 controller, it means it works)
+3. Press **Share** button to switch to Percussion Mode(when you feel vibration from the PS4 controller, it means it works)

 <H2>Modes Game Knob Function<H2>

+# For All Modes:

+        - Left Trigger: Reverb
+        - Right Trigger: Echo

 # Default Mode: